Suicide Ruled in December Key Bridge Death

 Park Police sergeant died responding to suicide.

-The U.S. Park Police officer who died on duty in December at Key Bridge was responding to an attempted suicide, according to documents released by the Metropolitan Police (MPD) on Friday.
+The U.S. Park Police officer was responding to an attempted suicide, according to documents released by the Metropolitan Police (MPD) on Friday.

 The man, a 45-year-old Washington resident, was taken to a nearby hospital, police said then.
 He died that night.
 Boehm collapsed on the scene and died at Georgetown University Hospital that evening.